luquelab/Athena/docs/courses/NOTOS/running_single_protein.md

 ---
 layout: default
-title: Running Alphafold on Notos
+title: Running a single protein strcture on Alphafold
 nav_order: 1
 parent: Alphafold on Notos server
 grand_parent: Lab Documentation
 has_children: false
 ---

-# Predicting a single protein structire using Alphafold on Notos
+# Predicting a single protein structure using Alphafold on Notos

 ### Setup
 1. Copy the alphafold folder from /mnt/beegfs/alphafold/alphafold to your home directory